top of page

 For most of my life, I've been a person who quits everything I start, plagued by self-doubt and a "never good at anything" internal narrative playing on repeat.

 Where did this come from?
 Who knows.
 That's for a future therapy session.
 This all began to change roughly three years ago.
 I was sitting in my living room, months after having my third baby and felt mentally and physically out of shape.
-In a moment of desperation, I put on my old shoes (with holes in the sides) and baggy clothes, then set out for a run.
+In a moment of desperation, I put on my old shoes (with holes in the sides) and baggy maternity clothes, then set out for a run.
+This was groundbreaking for someone like me who despised running and never felt “good” at it whenever I tried in the past.
 Although I barely made it one mile, I felt the tiniest bit of relief that made me want to continue running at least for that month.
 What I didn't realize at the time was that running would become a big part of my mental health toolbox and I'd build an amazing community of over a million keep-it-real individuals who I share my daily struggles (and sometimes wins) with.

 Mrs. Space Cadet finishing the NYC Marathon in 2021